NDecision/Banzai/README.md

   * Failed - Node reported a failure or an exception was thrown during the execution of the node.

 ###NodeRunStatus
+Represents the run status of the node.
+The status will be one of the following:
+  * NotRun - The node has not been run
+  * Running - The node is in process
+  * Completed - The node has completed
+  * Faulted - The node faulted (threw an exception)

 ##Registering Nodes
+Registering nodes with an IOC container is easy with Autofac using the extensions available in the Banzai.Autofac library.
+These extensions scan the indicated assembly for any custom nodes you have created and register them as themselves and their implemented interfaces.
+Nodes are registered as Transient/PerDependency.

+Scan the current assembly

+    var containerBuilder = new ContainerBuilder();
+    containerBuilder.RegisterBanzaiNodes(GetType().Assembly);

+or

+    containerBuilder.RegisterBanzaiNodes<TypeFromAssembly>();

+All the RegisterBanzaiNode methods have an optional parameter that automatically registers the Banzai nodes and other classes:

+    containerBuilder.RegisterBanzaiNodes(GetType().Assembly, **true**);

+Or to explicitly register the Banzai nodes and classes using the overload with no arguments:

+    containerBuilder.RegisterBanzaiNodes();

 ##Building Flows
 There are multiple ways in which flows can be built up.